JohnPMills/modern-saturn/content/general-enquiries.md

   - type: form_section
     content: >
       If you'd like to discuss partnering with us, sponsoring an event, becoming a champion or anything else, we'd love to hear from you.

+      To speak to any of our team directly, please email the following addresses.
+For general enquiries, please use the adjacent contact form.

+      *   Dr John Mills -- <john@awfullygood.org>

+      *   Lee Cumbers -- <lee@awfullygood.org>

+      *   Sam Williams -- <sam@awfullygood.org>

       Like lots of organisations over the past 18 months, we have switched to a remote approach to working.
 Our registered address is in Elmstead Market (Essex, UK) but as we are an online project with a global user base, we don't really use the physical address.
 If you want to send us a physical letter, however, please email and we will be happy to share it.
     content_align: left
     form_position: right
     form_width: fifty